dburkhardt/viash_web/content/docs/reference_config/functionality.md

-By specifying a few restrictions (e.g. mandatory arguments) and adding some descriptions, viash will automatically generate a stylish command-line interface for you.
+By specifying a few restrictions (e.g. mandatory arguments) and adding some descriptions, Viash will automatically generate a stylish command-line interface for you.

 ## Example